realworld-angular/realworld-angular/apps/docs/src/content/docs/news/2024-07-24-template-example-apps.md

 ## API

 Unlike most demo projects that use mock data, the RealWorld Angular project includes a real API.
 This API is used by the template and example apps to interact with a real backend, providing a more authentic and practical experience.

----

-This revised version aims to be clear and concise, making it easier for readers to understand the project's purpose and components.